Frequently Asked Questions

 • The Law for Change Fund was set up by philanthropists Stephen Kinsella and David Graham together with philanthropy expert and law reformer Charles Keidan.

-• Law for Change focuses on cases that can make a difference, perhaps even by changing or clarifying the law but certainly giving rise to benefits for a significant number of people rather than simply an individual benefit for a particular claimant.
 In particular, we are interested in cases that have a clear social benefit to the community or sections of the community, especially marginalised groups and/or groups that have limited access to justice and stand to benefit from legal actions in the public good.

-We take an interest in a number of different issues - whether that’s employment rights, environmental protections, protecting access public services or challenging discrimination faced by marginalised communities.
+We take an interest in a number of different issues - whether that’s employment rights, environmental protections, protecting access to public services or challenging discrimination faced by marginalised communities.

 • As a small fund, our focus is on getting involved at the outset of cases that address discrete legal, rather than factual, issues.
 This is to help progress claims that would otherwise fail without our support.
 We may reject cases that are simply too large (in costs terms), too advanced or too complex and in particular too fact-specific to meet our criteria for funding.